 CBD Isolate – often called “pure CBD” products, have been refined to isolate only the CBD compound with no other cannabinoids or terpenes.
 Its CBD potency is usually higher than full-spectrum, meaning a small dose is recommended.

-Ready to add CBD into your fitness regimen?
+Ready to add CBD to your fitness regimen?